cs3110/textbook/src/chapters/interp/substitution.md

   and e{v2/x} ==> v
 ```

+This rule is the *only* rule we need: no other rules are required.
+This rule is
-That rule is named *call by value*, because it requires arguments to be reduced
+also known as the *call by value* semantics, because it requires arguments to be
-to a value before a function can be applied.
-If that seems obvious, it's because
+reduced to *values* before a function can be applied.
+If that seems obvious,
-you're used to it from OCaml.
-Other languages use other rules.
-For example,
+it's because you're used to it from OCaml.

+However, other semantics are certainly possible.
+For example, Haskell uses a
-Haskell uses a variant on *call by name*, which is this rule:
+variant called *call by name*, with the single rule:

 ```text
 e1 e2 ==> v